News from the Institute of Public Care

 Six steps to managing demand in adult social care - a performance management perspective.
 Executive summary

-A new report from the Institute of Public Care (IPC) at Oxford Brookes University highlights how taking a performance management approach can help Councils deliver outcomes and better manage demand in adult social care.
+IPC report highlights how taking a performance management approach can help councils deliver outcomes and better manage demand in adult social care.

 IPC a delivery partner of the Children and Young People’s Mental Health and Wellbeing Commissioning Development Programme

 IPC facilitators Graeme McLaren and Mark Molloy delivered the first seminar of a one year development programme aimed at commissioners implementing Future in Mind and the Five Year Forward View for Mental Health.

 A new report from IPC explores the current position with sheltered housing in Wales and recommends how to make the best use of this asset and ensure it contributes to the delivery of outcomes for older people.

 A new paper from IPC considers the role of commissioners in implementing change.

 Transforming social care through the use of information and technology – sharing new and innovative practice